crazywolf132/Asher/README.md

-# Samantha
+# Asher
-Samantha is an AI.
-She can talk to you like a normal human, learn from you, and even do tasks for you.
+Asher is an AI.
+He can talk to you like a normal human, learn from you, and even do tasks for you.

 ## Installing.
-`sh -c "$(curl -fsSL https://raw.githubusercontent.com/RiskyAINetwork/Ai-Setup/master/Start.sh)"` After that... just let it run.
+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/crazywolf/Ai-Setup/master/Start.sh)"` After that... just let it run.
 Q: What about windows?
 A: If you are on windows... well, install linux :)